monireh376/crypto-app/README.md

+We use https://www.coingecko.com/ site to use from its apis. and this site some api give us.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.